ekegulskiy/search-engine/README.md

 TO RUN:
   The program can be run in different modes:
   1. ./search-engine          // interactive mode (allows user to execute from a set of predefined queries or custom query)
-  2. ./search-engine - index  // will print the positional index to the screen
+  2. ./search-engine -index  // will print the positional index to the screen
-  3. ./search-engine [query]  // will execute ranked search query
+  3. ./search-engine -squad [file path]  // will use Squad data (see https://rajpurkar.github.io/SQuAD-explorer/) specified by [file path] for building the index